wuzhanglin/CarND-Path-Planning-Project/README.md

 ### Simulation Data

-Here is the data provided from the Simulator to the C++ Program
+Here is the data provided from the Simulator to our C++ program:

 #### Main car's localization Data (No Noise)